shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 );
 ```

-Next, only products are displayed at the manufacturer's left a link:
+Next, only products are displayed where the manufacturer property `link` is defined
 ```
 $criteria->addFilter(
     new NotQuery(